sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 /dev/sdb: M4-CT128M4SSD2_ M4-CT128M4SSD2_00000000114708FF31FE 128GB
 ```

-:one: Choose your `target` disk.
+- Choose your `target` disk.
 In this example, there is only one option, `sda`.
-Your setup may differ.\
+Your setup may differ.
-:two: Select `-sfsck`\
+- Select `-sfsck`
-:three: Check `-k1` from the advanced options and keep the default selections\
+- Check `-k1` from the advanced options and keep the default selections
-:four: Choose `-pa poweroff` to shutdown machine when finished cloning
+- Choose `-pa poweroff` to shutdown machine when finished cloning

 Press `ENTER` to continue, then "yes" to all warnings and "yes" to write over boot sector.